The Administration of the College of Visual and Performing Arts consists of the Dean and the Associate Dean and the CVPA office staff.

 The College of Visual and Performing Arts has joined with Student Housing and Dining Services in the creation of Fine Arts House, located in Neptune North Residence Hall.
 As one housing option for music majors, Fine Arts House has music interest floors for men and women.
 Many of our students enjoy its congenial living environment and organized activities.
 Fine Arts House has several faculty advisors who work with the students to develop programs that relate to the arts.
 The Neptune North Computer Lab has five keyboard workstations and similar software to the Music Computer Lab.

 Graduate teaching assistantships and graduate staff assistantships are available to qualified graduate students.
 To be eligible for a graduate assistantship, students must be admitted to the Graduate School and be in good academic standing.
 Tuition is waived, via a tuition-waiver scholarship, for students during the period of their appointment to assistantships.
-In addition, tuition is waived for the summer session adjacent to (preceding or following) the assistantship appointment period providing the student is an admitted graduate student during that summer.
+In addition, tuition is waived for the summer session following the assistantship appointment period providing the student is an admitted graduate student during that summer.

 The following are likely to have single or multiple graduate assistants assigned on a regular basis: